AdaCore/spark2014/lrm/source/subprograms.rst

           To be completed in the Milestone 3 version of this document.

-For an ``expression_function_declaration`` without an explicit postcondition the expression implmenting the function acts as its postcondition.
+For an ``expression_function_declaration`` without an explicit postcondition the expression implementing the function acts as its postcondition.

 Subprogram Contracts
 ~~~~~~~~~~~~~~~~~~~~